-Fund accounting is widely used by not-for-profit organizations because it provides the ability in ensure compliance with legal restrictions and to report on the organization’s stewardship of amounts entrusted by funding sources.
+Not-for-profit organizations commonly use fund accounting to ensure compliance with legal restrictions and report on their stewardship of finances entrusted by funding sources.

-This distinction between internal accounting and external financial reporting is important to understand.
-Accounting standards issued by the accounting profession deal only with external financial reporting, not how the internal books are kept.
-Organizations are free to use any method of record keeping they wish, as long as the final result – the financial statements seen by the public – are in the proper form.
+It’s important to understand the distinction between internal accounting and external financial reporting.
+Accounting standards issued by the accounting profession only address external financial reporting, not how internal books are kept.
+Organizations are free to use any method of record keeping they prefer, as long as the resulting financial statements seen by the public are in the correct format.

-Intuit recommends using Classes in QuickBooks for Nonprofits to generate a Balance Sheet by fund, but there are inherent flaws in the design of QuickBooks that limit its capabilities in this area.
-However, the Balance Sheet by Class report is only available in QuickBooks Premier and Enterprise Solutions.
+While Intuit recommends using Classes in Nonprofit Quickbooks to generate a Balance Sheet by fund, there are limitations in the software’s design that inhibit this capability.
+Specifically, the Balance Sheet by Class report is only accessible in QuickBooks Premier and Enterprise Solutions.

 Potential Quickbooks Problems in Nonprofit Accounting